Benedict, son of Korlát: Early career

 Around 1201 or 1202, Benedict married Tota, a lady-in-waiting of Queen Constance from Aragon.
 She arrived to Hungary as a member of the entourage of the queen, who became the wife of Emeric in 1198.
 Upon the request of Benedict, the king gave his permission to the voivode to bestow his two settlements, Bajót in Esztergom County and Nagymarton/Martinsdorf in Sopron County (today in Burgenland, Austria, by its present–day name Mattersburg) on Tota, as a morning gift or dower.
 Beside Emeric's permission, Queen Constance succeeded in getting the king to grant the land of Nagymarton an exemption from royal taxes.
 This is also the earliest extant prenuptial agreement of a nobleman in Hungary.
 Tota's elder brothers, Simon and Bertrand (Bertram) followed their sister to Hungary during the reign of Andrew II.
 The prestigious Nagymartoni (also known as Bajóti, and later Fraknói) family – which established its wealth based on Benedict's two domains in Transdanubia – descended from Simon and flourished until the first half of the 15th century.
 Benedict and Tota had no children.
 Toru Senga suggested Benedict adopted the honorary title of dux after this marriage.
+Péter Molnár also argued the dux title is mentioned in this form due to the rhetorical nature of the 1221 diploma, which reflects the informal influence and social esteem of his wife Tota.